- openEuler Fails to Start After It Is Installed to the Second Disk

 sudo dnf reinstall pcp-selinux

-During the OS installation, the OS has been installed on two disks.
+During the OS installation, the OS is installed on two disks.
 In this case, if you select one disk for custom partitioning, and click Cancel to perform custom partitioning on the other disk, the installation fails.

-A user selects a disk for partitioning twice.
+A user selects a disk for partitioning.
 After the user clicks Cancel and then selects the other disk, the disk information is incorrect.
 As a result, the installation fails.

 Select the target disk for custom partitioning.
 Do not frequently cancel the operation.
 If you have to cancel and select another disk, you are advised to reinstall the OS.